lopezpdvn/lopezpdvn.github.io/resume/index.md

 - Knowledge management via documentation of known issues and fixes, to coach offshore resources

-### Center for the Development of the Software Industry, Monterrey, Nuevo León, Mexico.
+### Center for the Development of the Software Industry

+*Monterrey, Nuevo León, Mexico*.
 Software Engineer, October 2012 to January 2013

 - Performed testing and quality assurance of an enterprise financial web platform for a Mexican bank, implemented in Java Enterprise Edition and JavaScript

-### School of Physics and Mathematics at UANL, Monterrey, Nuevo León, Mexico
+### School of Physics and Mathematics at UANL

+*Monterrey, Nuevo León, Mexico*.
 Research Assistant (internship), August 2011 to February 2012

 - Developed and maintained robust control systems software in MATLAB and Simulink